pavan-kalyan/pavan-kalyan.github.io/_posts/2023-07-02-Tips on DP + Bitmasking approach.markdown

 tags: [cp]
 ---

-I came across a few "HARD" problems on Leetcode and codeforces that seeemed to have a similar pattern.
-After failing to solve them I finally decided to learn about it.
+I came across a few "HARD" problems on Leetcode and codeforces that all seemed to have a similar pattern.
+They utilized Dynamic Programming and Bitmasking.
+After failing to solve them I finally decided to learn it properly.

 Here are some tips I have learned on recognizing and solving these types of problems.